-About the GreenWorks G-Max Mower
+About the GreenWorks G-Max 20" Twin Force Cordless Mower

 We live in Cincinnati and have an average section.
 I've owned the G-Max mower for over a year now when our gas powered mower finally bit the dust.
-I've got to say I was pretty reluctant to buy a battery powered mower as I've owned gas powered mowers forever.
+I've got to say I was pretty reluctant to buy a battery-powered mower as I've owned gas-powered mowers forever.

-What makes this GreenWorks G-Max really stand out is that its powered by two electric motors operating two 10 inch blades.
-Powering them are dual 40 volt lithium batteries.
-This gives you about an hour runtime but what we did was buy an additional high capacity battery so we've now got a total of two hours runtime.
-Actually I don't quite know why I did that as my lawn takes only about three quarters of an hour to mow—must have got carried away by the purchase.
-Anyway doesn't hurt to have a spare.
-My experience with battery powered drills is that the battery only lasts about two years anyway.
+What makes this GreenWorks 20" really stand out is that it's powered by two electric motors operating two 10-inch blades.
+Powering them are dual 40V lithium batteries.
+This gives you about an hour runtime.
+But we bought an additional high-capacity battery, so we've now got a total of two hours runtime.
+Actually I don't quite know why I did that, as my lawn takes only about 45 minutes to mow—must have got carried away by the purchase.
+Anyway, doesn't hurt to have a spare.
+My experience with battery-powered drills is that the battery only lasts about two years anyway.

 The G-Max I've found goes through wet grass nicely and has an excellent single lever height lever giving a range of 1 -3/8 to 3 3/8 inch lawn height.

 It only weighs 45 lbs too—about half of what my old gas mower weighed.
 That means I can hang it on the wall now instead of it taking up valuable floor space.